By Diana Simeon

 Standardized testing tends to get a bad rap with both parents and students, but the tests have value when used appropriately, explains Christina Townsend-Hartz, director of admissions for grades 9-12 and financial aid at University School in Shaker Heights, Ohio.

 University School recently evaluated 10 years of ISEE data and found a “modest correlation” between a student’s ISEE score and his English and math grades.
-Studies have shown a similar correlation between the SAT and ACT and a student’s grades in the freshman year of college, which is part of the reason most colleges continue to require them.

 “A test doesn’t tell you everything, but it certainly can provide insight,” explains Townsend-Hartz.
 She notes that at University School, an applicant’s test score is just a part of the picture they use to evaluate candidates, but a low score can be a red flag that a student may not be able to handle the school’s rigorous curriculum.
 Likewise, while no college relies solely on the ACT or SAT score for admissions decisions, it’s still an important factor, especially at competitive colleges.